themanager.org

 Directory

 Cash for growth - How to unleash hidden potential in your company Growth means additional value creation - but it also requires investment.
-External funding is harder to come by these days: "Basel II" has further tightened capital adequacy rules, and capital injections from the financial markets and IPOs are constrained by a nervous stock exchange.
-So the question on everyone's mind is how to finance the next wave of growth.
 A recent Roland Berger study gives a clear answer: Unlock hidden cash reserves in your balance sheet – now!
-2004

 Closing the delivery gap: How to achieve true customer-led growth Most companies assume they're giving customers what they want.
 Usually, they're kidding themselves.
 2006